-Best places to fly fish for trout in winter in Northern Virginia
+Where to fly-fish for trout during winter in Northern Virginia

 Fly fishing for trout while standing in freezing water, bundled up against old man winter, versus wet wading in the warm sunshine – no question which I would prefer.
 I will see your cold winter windburn and raise you a summer suntan any day!
 But as dedicated fishermen, we brave the winter elements for the pleasure of off-season fishing solitude.
 Thankfully, in the metro DC area, there are days that are accommodating enough during the winter season while we wet our lines to see some trout action (and plenty that are not).